 - General damages – This is compensation for any physical injuries that may have been incurred, pain and suffering, loss of amenity, and psychological injury.

-- Special damages – This is the compensation for both past and future financial losses you may have or had to experience, and is the reason for which negligence is established.
+- Special damages – This is the compensation for both past and future financial losses you may have or had to experience, including costs of further medical treatment, therapies and rehabilitation as required.

-- You must show that the injury has affected your quality of life greatly, and has incurred losses which might include financial losses and loss of amenity.
-This also includes foreseeable losses.
+- You should also show that the injury has affected your quality of life greatly, such that you have incurred losses which might include financial losses and loss of amenity

-The fulfilment of this evidence procedure is very sensitive and tricky, especially for a novice.
-This is where you need to MEET OUR TEAM.
+The entire evidence procedure may seem very sensitive and tricky, especially for a novice.
+This is where you need to MEET OUR TEAM

 Meeting Our Team

-- To meet our team, you must first contact us, then we will assign you to one of our expert medical negligence solicitors, who will attend to your case.
+- To meet our team, you can reach out to us via our helplines or fill out our online free claims’ assessment form.
+Thereafter, we will assign you to one of our expert solicitors, who will attend to your case.

 Our experts are specialists with enormous years of experience in handling medical negligence claims.
-We understand that the above-stated procedures of proof sourcing may be difficult to carry out in clinical or medical negligence claims, because the defending hospital or doctor or medical adviser may affirm their perfectionism, and claim that the treatment process you have experienced under them has not been negligent in any way.
+We understand that the above-stated procedures of proof sourcing may be difficult to carry out, especially as the defending hospital or doctor or medical adviser may remain firm that the treatment process you have experienced under them has not been negligent in any way.
+However, our lawyers are able to help you source for more proof to give you a greater chance of winning your case.

-After we have obtained enough details about your case, we will write a statement of evidence, and extensively state your current situation, the conditions of your treatment process, and the value of medical negligence compensation claims expected.
+As soon as we have obtained enough details about your case, we will write a “Letter of claim”, and extensively state your current situation, the conditions of your treatment process, and the value of medical negligence compensation claims expected.

 If you’ve been wondering what our legal cost is, you don’t have to worry!
-Our services are free to our clients, and it’s only after you have been awarded damages that we will require you to pay us a SUCCESS FEE which is usually a percent of your total compensation.
+Our services are free to our clients thanks to our No Win No Fee policy, and it’s only after you have been awarded damages that we will require you to pay us a SUCCESS FEE which is usually an agreed percentage of your total compensation.